VaibhavDongre1311/Statistics_for_data_Science/README.md

 You can also apply the same technique to a survey form where user experience is recorded on a scale of very poor to very good.
 The differences between various classes are not clear therefore can’t be quantified directly.

-**Continuous data:** It can be represented in decimal format.
+**Continuous data:** It can be represented in decimal form at.
 Examples are height, weight, time, distance, etc.

 ![image](https://user-images.githubusercontent.com/99672298/190947983-633b685c-8c2b-4d2d-9e19-59ae88813b17.png)